USDA-SCINet/scinet-site/sn_collections/_events/2025-06-11-Snakemake.md

 `conda:"env/snk_mk_conda_env.yml",`

-In this tuturial project, only one Conda environment is used, but as many as needed can be used.
+In this tutorial project, only one Conda environment is used, but as many as needed can be used.
 Snakemake expects the Conda environment YAML file to be found in the `workflow/env` folder.
 In order to execute jobs on the cluster, the environment that you run snakemake from requires the snakemake snakemake-executor-plugin-cluster-generic from line 17.

 {:.copy-code}
 ```bash